-In most individuals with Zollinger-Ellison syndrome (ZES), the condition appears to occur spontaneously for unknown reasons (sporadically).
+In most individuals with ZES, the condition appears to occur spontaneously for unknown reasons (sporadically).
 However, in approximately 25 percent of affected individuals, ZES occurs in association with the genetic syndrome known as multiple endocrine neoplasia type 1 (MEN-1).
-In most cases, MEN-1 is inherited as an autosomal dominant trait with high penetrance and variable expressivity.
-Less commonly, the disorder may appear to occur sporadically.
+In most patients, MEN-1 is inherited as an autosomal dominant genetic condition.

-In most cases, individuals with a disease gene for MEN-1 will develop symptoms and findings associated with the disorder (high penetrance).
-However, in such cases, the characteristics that are manifested may vary greatly in range and severity from case to case (variable expressivity).
+Most individuals with a disease gene for MEN-1 will develop symptoms and findings associated with the disorder (high penetrance).
+However, the characteristics that are manifested may vary greatly in range and severity from case to case (variable expressivity).

-Researchers have determined that MEN-1 is caused by changes (mutations) of a gene (known as the MEN1 gene) located on the long arm (q) of chromosome 11 (11q13).* The MEN1 gene regulates production of a protein (termed “menin”) that appears to play some role in preventing tumor development (tumor suppressor).
+MEN-1 is caused by changes (mutations) in the MEN1 gene.
+The MEN1 gene regulates production of a protein (termed “menin”) that appears to play some role in preventing tumor development (tumor suppressor).
 (For more information on MEN-1, please see the “Related Disorders” section of this report below.)

 ZES may become apparent at any age.
 However, symptom onset usually occurs between ages 30 and 60 years.
 The exact frequency of ZES in the general population is unknown.
 However, some researchers estimate that ZES represents less than one percent of peptic ulcers.

-The diagnosis of Zollinger-Ellison syndrome (ZES) is based upon a thorough clinical evaluation, a detailed patient history, and specialized tests, including certain laboratory studies and advanced imaging techniques.
+The diagnosis of ZES is based upon a thorough clinical evaluation, a detailed patient history, and specialized tests, including certain laboratory studies and advanced imaging techniques.
 ZES may be suggested by various factors, including the development of frequent or multiple peptic ulcers that are resistant to certain standard ulcer treatments and/or that occur in unusual sites (e.g., the jejunum).

-The FDA has approved the use of Synthetic Porcine Secretin for use in the diagnosis of gastrinoma associated with Zollinger-Ellison syndrome.
-This biological is manufactured by:
+The U.S. Food and Drug Administration (FDA) has approved the use of synthetic porcine secretin for use in the diagnosis of gastrinoma associated with ZES.
+This biological is manufactured by ChiRhoClin, Inc.

-In individuals with Zollinger-Ellison syndrome, initial treatment commonly includes the use of certain medications called proton pump inhibitors, such as omeprazole.
+Initial treatment commonly includes the use of certain medications called proton pump inhibitors, such as omeprazole.
 Such medications may reduce stomach acid production, relieve symptoms, and promote ulcer healing.
-In some cases, another type of acid-suppressing medication called H2 blockers may also be used, such as cimetidine or ranitidine.
+In some patients, another type of acid-suppressing medication called H2 blockers may also be used, such as cimetidine or ranitidine.